ShadowWhisperer/Service-Split/README.md

-**Reduce the number of svchost.exe processes that appear in the Taskmanager**
+**Reduce the number of svchost.exe processes that appear in the Task Manager**

 Run the script as Admin, then reboot.